Aditya-Gautam-2037/QueryFlow/README.md

 npm run dev
 ```
 # Usage
-1.Open the frontend in your browser at http://localhost:3000.
+1.Open the frontend in your browser at link provided by npm.

 2.Register or log in to access the dashboard.